 Trends and Latest Developments

 The landscape of higher education is dynamic, influenced by factors such as technological advancements, demographic shifts, and evolving workforce demands.
 One notable trend is the increasing emphasis on online learning.
-Many large universities have invested heavily in developing online programs to reach a wider audience and provide greater flexibility for students.
+But many large universities have invested heavily in developing online programs to reach a wider audience and provide greater flexibility for students.
 This has led to a surge in online enrollment, further contributing to the overall size of these institutions.

 Tips and Expert Advice